 - parity or advisory committee (or similar body) dues required under provincial or territorial law

-Most people are not aware that they can claim investment management fees for non-registered or tax-sheltered accounts.
+Most people don’t know they can claim investment management fees for non-registered or tax-sheltered accounts.
 You can also claim fees that you paid for certain investment advice.

 Other carrying charges that you can claim when you file your tax return are

-- Fees you have paid for a professional to help you file your taxes if you have a business or property income
+- Professional fees to file your taxes if you have a business or property income

-Canada is the world leader in oil and gas stocks and a lot of Canadians are invested in energy stocks and exchange traded funds (ETFs).
-However, if you made direct investments in energy companies involved in exploration, then you can use the exploration and development tax credit.
-When you make these passive investments in petroleum, natural gas, mining, or certain clean energy generation and energy conservation ventures, you can claim exploration and development expenses when you file your tax return.
-The only catch is that it cannot be a part of your normal business operations.
+Canada is the world leader in oil and gas stocks so many Canadians invest in energy stocks and exchange traded funds (ETFs).
+However, if you directly invested in energy companies involved in exploration, then you can use this tax credit.
+These apply to passive investments in petroleum, natural gas, mining, or certain clean energy generation and energy conservation ventures.

 To claim this tax deduction, your investment should not constitute a normal business operation.
 You will need to complete and submit Form T1229, Statement of Resource Expenses and Depletion Allowance.

 Following a separation or divorce, spousal support payments made under a court order can be claimed when you file your tax return.
-Generally, child support payments are not considered as income to the recipient, and amounts paid for child support payments are thus not deductible by the payer.
+Generally, child-support payments do not qualify as income to the recipient, so these amounts are thus not deductible by the payer.